MegaBitmap/UDPBD-for-XEBP/README.md

 Launch the XEB+ dashboard on your PlayStation 2 console, and select the appropriate *neutrino Launcher* entry from the menu.
 Wait a moment for the plugin to load.
 If there are artwork files present, you may need to wait for the artwork cache to build or refresh.
 Select a game from the list to launch it with neutrino, or press back to close the plugin.
-Repeat steps 9-14 of the setup process for your drive type each time you want to add or remove games.
+Repeat steps 9-14 of the setup process for your drive type each time you wish to add or remove games.

 ### Game Options